-Analysis | Sedition charges for Capitol rioters?
-The government leans into a historic decision.
+Analysis | We now have the first seditious-conspiracy charges from Jan.
+6. Here’s how historic that is.

 Before this, sedition law underwent several notable changes, starting with the Alien and Sedition Acts in the late 1700s.
 Under them, John Adams and the Federalists effectively made it a crime to criticize Adams and other executive branch officials.
 Thomas Jefferson campaigned against the questionable law in 1800, allowed it to expire and pardoned everyone who had been convicted under it.

 The 1918 Sedition Act made it a crime to interfere with the war effort during World War I and was used to target socialists, pacifists and other antiwar activists.
-Former Socialist Party presidential candidate Eugene V. Debs was later arrested and convicted of an antiwar speech he had delivered, but he had his sentence commuted in 1921, when the law was repealed by Congress.
+Former Socialist Party presidential candidate Eugene V. Debs was later arrested and convicted for an antiwar speech he had delivered, but he had his sentence commuted in 1921, when the law was repealed by Congress.

 Congress in 1940 passed the Alien Registration Act, also known as the “Smith Act,” which made it a crime to advocate the overthrow of the U.S. government.
 This was later used against socialists, communists and Nazi supporters.
 The Supreme Court in 1957 overturned the convictions of Communist Party leaders, ruling that those convicted must advocate actual action rather than abstract doctrine.
 The law has been mostly dormant since then.

-The bar for sedition is higher these days, which is a big reason prosecutions have been fewer and with more time in between.
-And there will always be allegations that it’s being used in a politically motivated way — particularly given how some Republicans such as Sen. Ron Johnson (R-Wis.) have downplayed or attempted to retcon the severity of the Jan.
+The bar for sedition is higher these days, which is a big reason prosecutions have been fewer and further between.
+And there will always be allegations that it’s being used in a politically motivated way — particularly given how some Republicans have downplayed or attempted to retcon the severity of the Jan.
 6 Capitol riot.

-But in the case of the Capitol riot, we have evidence not just of a plot to act against the seat of government, but also extensive video footage of it.
-The big question will be to what degree the planning involved an explicit attempt to either overthrow the government or interfere with its execution of the law — as opposed to, say, merely sending a message and committing other crimes that come up short of sedition.
+Even a few hours before the announcement Thursday, a prominent Fox News analyst pointed to the lack of such charges as undercutting the idea that this was an insurrection.

-As Sherwin emphasized, bringing sedition charges isn’t to be undertaken lightly, and if and when they are, it would send a major signal about the severity of the actions of the Capitol rioters.
+As Sherwin emphasized 10 months ago, bringing sedition charges isn’t to be undertaken lightly.
+And now that they are, we can have a proper — and relatively rare — legal case to determine specifically whether Jan.
+6 amounted, at least in some cases, to sedition.

-Note: This post, from last year, has been updated with Thursday’s charges.